-The art minor allows you to focus on studio art in your favorite medium, or art history.
-For an art minor, you’ll take a few required courses, then choose electives within your favorite medium and talents.
+The art minor allows you to focus on studio art in your favorite medium or art history, while simultaneously pursuing studies in another field for a well-balanced education.

 Why should I study art?

 Students minor in art to supplement a major in another field and to fulfill their personal artistic interests.
 For an art minor, you'll take a few required courses, then choose electives within your favorite medium and talents that strengthen your skill and passion.
 The art minor in art history is an enriched course of study designed for studio artists who want a deeper understanding of history, criticism, and theory.
 Either course of study in combination with your major coursework will help you obtain a diverse set of skills, meant to widen your career prospects after graduation.